• Skip to primary navigation

 For a quick weekend getaway in Colorado, put Idaho Springs on your list.
 This historic mountain town gives you quick access to some of the most scenic easy hikes near Denver and has a lot of fun activities to enjoy.

-Drive to the top of Mount Evans, one of Colorado’s famous 14ers.
+Drive to the top of Mount Evans (now Mt Blue Sky), one of the closest 14ers near Denver.
 Afterward, enjoy a zipline adventure or go for a soak in the Indian Hot Springs.
 No trip to Idaho Springs is complete without a stop at Smokin’ Yard BBQ or the Tommyknocker Brewery.

 Where to Stay in Idaho Springs: